symbol/symbol-docs/source/concepts/cryptography.rst

 * **Private key**: A random 256-bit integer used to sign :ref:`entities <verifiable-entity>`.

 * **Public key**: The public identifier of the key pair.
-Proves that the the entity was signed with the paired private key.
+Proves that the entity was signed with the paired private key.

 The public key is cryptographically derived from the private key.
 Catapult uses the |edwards| with the digital signature algorithm called |Ed25519|.